Travis Scott Instagram ‘Flirts’ With Kylie Jenner After Slamming Cheating Rumors

 Earlier this month, TMZ reported Scott “denying” cheating allegations after a canceled Astroworld appearance had fans assuming the rapper was taking time out to comfort Kylie amid the rumors.
 Travis’ take was that the cancellation was due to illness.

 Unlike Khloe and Tristan, where “cheating” isn’t even disputed as a term, Jenner and Scott maintain that speculation over the rapper’s alleged infidelity is completely false.
-It’s also the second time around, as Kylie first slammed cheating rumors following a “prank” video in 2018.
+It’s also the second time around as Kylie first slammed cheating rumors following a “prank” video in 2018.

-“Idk if this is really a social experiment to some people but you’re messing with real people, real relationships, real family”
+“Idk if this is really a social experiment to some people but you’re messing with real people, real relationships, real family.”

 As MSN reports, the “fake photo” of Travis with another woman was enough to enrage a then 20-year-old Kylie.
-With 2018’s rumors behind them, this couple now seems plagued by a piggy-back effect following Khloe Kardashian’s troubles.
+With 2018’s rumors behind them, this couple now seems plagued by a piggyback effect following Khloe Kardashian’s troubles.
 While Khloe is 34 and significantly older than Thompson, aged 28, the age gap is reversed for Kylie and Scott.
 At 26, Scott is five years older than his billionaire girlfriend.
 Together, they are parents to Stormi Webster who recently celebrated her first birthday.

-The emoji response from Scott isn’t the biggest gesture we’ve seen the rapper make towards his lady.
+The emoji response from Scott isn’t the biggest gesture we’ve seen the rapper make toward his lady.
 Filling Kylie’s home with flower-adorned arcs made for a very expensive-looking Valentine’s Day, although it’s the “Baby #2?”
 Instagram caption from Kylie in February 2019 that got everyone talking.

 Kylie denies that she is expecting her second child.
 Travis denies that he has cheated.
 With so many fans unsure though, this brief Instagram “flirt” seems to be placating the waters amid the family’s storm.